Transgender rights in Brazil: Since 2018

 The Supreme Federal Court ruled on 1 March 2018, that a transgender person has the right to change their official name and sex without the need of surgery or professional evaluation, just by self-declaration of their psychosocial identity.
 On 29 June, the Corregedoria Nacional de Justiça, a body of the National Justice Council published the rules to be followed by registry offices concerning the subject.

 In 2020, a study was conducted to understand the quality of life of Brazilian transgender children.
 32 participants were involved in the study, and they were either interviewed or placed into focus groups to gather their perspective.

 Social name

-The term social name is the designation by which someone identifies and is socially recognized, replacing the name given at birth or civil registry.
+The term social name (nome social) is the designation by which someone identifies and is socially recognized, replacing the name given at birth or civil registry.
 At the federal level, the main law that guarantees the use of the corporate name is from April 2016.
 This decree regulated the use of the social name by bodies and entities of the direct, autonomous, and foundational federal public administration.
 This includes bodies such as the INSS, Receita Federal (CPF), hospitals and universities.
 Since then, the social name has been recognized in various contexts, including the SUS, banks, and education systems.